DaedlyKitten/youtube_dlCmd/README.md

 # youtube_dlCmd

-Little commandline I usually use on Windows for downloading videos from numerous sites that youtube_dl support.
+Little commandline I usually use on Windows for downloading videos from numerous sites that youtube_dl support (like Youtube.com, etc).

 Also compiled a .exe if anyone's interested.